survivejs/webpack-book/manuscript/styling/02_separating_css.md

 T> If you wanted to output the resulting file to a specific directory, you could do it like this: `new ExtractTextPlugin('styles/[name].css')`.

+T> If you extract multiple CSS files from separate entries, you can use [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin) to concatenate them into one file.

 ### Connecting with Configuration

 Connect the function with our configuration as below: